top of page

 Mnemba Atoll

 Mnemba Atoll, off the northeastern coast, is a marine conservation area renowned for its vibrant coral reefs and abundant marine life.
-It’s an ideal spot for snorkeling and diving, where you can encounter tropical fish, sea turtles, and sometimes even dolphins.
+It’s an ideal spot for snorkelling and diving, where you can encounter tropical fish, sea turtles, and sometimes even dolphins.

 Jozani Chwaka Bay National Park